Doswelliidae

-Doswelliidae is an extinct family of carnivorous archosauriform reptiles that lived in North America and Europe during the Middle to Late Triassic period.
+Doswelliidae is an extinct family of aquatic carnivorous archosauriform reptiles that lived in North America and Europe during the Middle to Late Triassic period.
 Long represented solely by the heavily-armored reptile Doswellia, the family's composition has expanded since 2011, although two supposed South American doswelliids (Archeopelta and Tarjadia) were later redescribed as erpetosuchids.
 Doswelliids were not true archosaurs, but they were close relatives and some studies have considered them among the most derived non-archosaurian archosauriforms.
 They may have also been related to the Proterochampsidae, a South American family of crocodile-like archosauriforms.

 Description

 Doswelliids are believed to be semiaquatic carnivores similar to crocodilians in appearance, as evidenced by their short legs and eyes and nostrils which are set high on the head, though the putative member Scleromochlus has been interpreted as a frog-like hopper by one study.
 They had long bodies and tails, and their front legs were shorter than their hind legs.
 Unlike in some other groups of archosauriforms, doswelliids retain teeth on the pterygoid, on the roof of the mouth.
 Although Vancleavea had a short and deep skull, most doswelliids had slender and elongated snouts, similar to other members of Proterochampsia.
 Advanced doswelliids possessed dorsal ribs which splay outwards (rather than downwards), making their bodies wide and low.

 Doswelliids were armored with multiple rows of bony scutes (osteoderms) on their backs.
 With the exception of Vancleavea, which had many different forms of smooth osteoderms, doswelliid osteoderms were characteristically covered by deep, circular pits.
 There is also a smooth area (an anterior articular lamina) on the front edge of each osteoderm where the preceding osteoderm overlaps.
 This combination of osteoderm features is also present in erpetosuchids and some aetosaurs, although the osteoderms of the latter group differ in the arrangement of the pits and the fact that the anterior articular lamina is formed by a raised bar.
 Doswellia had at least ten rows of osteoderms, creating a flattened carapace-like armor plate on its back.
 Jaxtasuchus had lighter armor, with only four rows.